Artem-Brui/Shrugman-game/README.md

 # Shrugman-game

-# Game Project

-Welcome to the Game Project!
+Welcome to the Shrugman-game!
 This README file will guide you through the setup, functionality, and rules of the game.

 ## Table of Contents